What Is a J-flap Procedure, and How Is It Used to Treat TMJ Disorder and Nasal Valve Collapse?

 J-flap surgery is a minimally invasive procedure that can be used to treat nasal valve collapse, TMJ disorder, and other ENT disorders.
 This type of treatment is effective because it can improve the function of the affected area and provide relief from pain quickly and with less discomfort.

-If you are suffering from any of these conditions, contact Exhale Sinus & Facial Pain Center today and see if J-flap treatment is right for you.
+If you are suffering from any of these conditions, contact Exhale Sinus, TMJ, Headache & Sleep today and see if J-flap treatment is right for you.
 Our team of experienced TMJ specialists can answer all your questions and help provide the best treatment options available.
+Contact us today to get started on your healing journey today.